 Typical of the temperate rainforests of the Pacific Northwest, mosses and lichens abound in the gorge.
 Lace lichen (ramalina menziesii) (L) reminds me so much of the Spanish moss that hangs from the oak trees in my Central Florida yard.
 Prairie Star (lithophragma parviflorum) (R) makes its home among the lichens and mosses on a gorge rock face.

 While touring the gorge, I also spotted a cobalt blue Steller’s jay and a scampering Townsend’s chipmunk, two species of wildlife not found in my home state.

 I took the photo of the purple Money Plant (lunaria annua) later in the day at the Willamette Falls overlook in Oregon City.
 This naturalized wildflower is not native to Oregon and is considered moderately invasive.

 According to the timestamp metadata on my photos, I took my first picture at Bridge of the Gods at 3:21 PM and my last photo at Latourell Falls at 6:15 PM, proving this roadside waterfall-chasing drive took me three hours.
 The next time I visit the Columbia River Gorge, I plan to devote at least one full day for waterfall hikes along the trails.

 On this trip, I drove the Historic Columbia River Highway from east to west.
 The itinerary can easily be reversed to complete the drive from west to east.

-Here’s hoping and praying the Eagle River Fire is quickly contained and the Columbia River Gorge National Scenic Area reopens to the public in 2018 . . . .
+Here’s hoping and praying the Eagle River Fire is quickly contained and the Columbia River Gorge National Scenic Area reopens to the public very soon . . . .